Holiday Rambler: Models

 Holiday Rambler manufactures motorhomes, which travel on their own power, and towables, which are designed to be pulled by a motor vehicle.
 All of these recreational vehicles have toilets and facilities for cooking and sleeping.

 Motorhomes can be quite large and expensive.
-The Navigator prices start at $495,000 USD Manufacturer's Suggested Retail Price (MSRP).
+The Navigator prices start at US$495,000 Manufacturer's Suggested Retail Price (MSRP).
 The Navigator is a Class A motorhome.